-My first book inspired by my own experience of high sensitivity and the experiences of all the wonderful people who follow the Facebook community page My Highly Sensitive Child and the members of the closed Facebook group Supporting the Highly Sensitive Child.
+This concise and clear book is perfect for those who don’t quite understand how it feels to be highly sensitive.
+This is my first book inspired by my own experiences of being highly sensitive and parenting a highly sensitive child, along with the experiences of all the wonderful people who are members of the closed Facebook group Supporting the Highly Sensitive Child.

-If you choose to buy and read this book and find it helpful, I would be so grateful if you could share, comment and review it all helps to spread the word because coming to understand highly sensitive children can transform lives.
+If you read this book and find it helpful, I would be so grateful if you could share, comment and review.
+It really helps to spread the word, because coming to understand highly sensitive children can transform lives.

 It’s not easy to be a highly sensitive child.

 Nor is it always easy to raise, care for, guide and teach a highly sensitive child.
 Because the highly sensitive child experiences the world a little differently, and that can be difficult to understand.

 This book aims to help you experience the world from the child’s perspective so that you can better understand them and help them to grow and thrive.
 In this simple, concise guide I distil the reams of information available on the highly sensitive child so that you can get the knowledge you need quickly and easily.

 Philosopher Friedrich Nietzsche wrote: ‘And those who were seen dancing were thought to be crazy by those who could not hear the music.’
 The highly sensitive child isn’t crazy.
 Nor are they slow, or weak, or just ‘not tough enough’.
 They simply dance to a tune that not everyone can hear.
 This book helps you hear the music to which the highly sensitive child dances.
 Once you know the tune exists, and you listen for it carefully, you’ll find it’s beautiful, moving, powerful music.

 This is what Elaine N. Aron, Ph.D., said about this book.
 Elaine is the author of the worldwide bestsellers The Highly Sensitive Person and The Highly Sensitive Child, and she has pioneered the research into highly sensitive people.